rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 ### Problems with using iptables for traffic hijacking

-Currently Istio uses iptables for transparent hijacking and there are three main problems.
+Currently, Istio uses iptables for transparent hijacking and there are three main problems.

-1. the need to use the conntrack module for connection tracking, in the case of a large number of connections, will cause a large consumption, and may cause the track table to be full, in order to avoid this problem, the industry has a practice of closing conntrack.
+1. The need to use the conntrack module for connection tracking, in the case of a large number of connections, will cause a large consumption and may cause the track table to be full, in order to avoid this problem, the industry has a practice of closing conntrack.
 2. iptables is a common module with global effect and cannot explicitly prohibit associated changes, which is less controllable.
-3. iptables redirect traffic is essentially exchanging data via a loopback. outbond traffic will traverse the protocol stack twice and lose forwarding performance in a large concurrency scenario.
+3. iptables redirect traffic is essentially exchanging data via a loopback.
+The outbound traffic will traverse the protocol stack twice and lose forwarding performance in a large concurrency scenario.

 Several of the above problems are not present in all scenarios, let's say some scenarios where the number of connections is not large and the NAT table is not used, iptables is a simple solution that meets the requirements.
 In order to adapt to a wider range of scenarios, transparent hijacking needs to address all three of these issues.